MitraInnovationRepo/terraform-aws-api-newman-test/README.md

 https://ec2-{{IP address with replacing dots with dashes}}.us-east-2.compute.amazonaws.com:9443/publisher
 ```

 Sign in to the API Manager using following user name and password.
+Deploy the default API.

 ```bash
 user: admin